Here at Nomad Capitalist, we frequently discuss the idea that governments thrive on taxing the ‘evil rich.’

-It also gives birth to the question whether such a utopia exists where there are no property taxes.
+Such conversations inevitably raise the question of whether a financial utopia actually exists where there are no property taxes.

-If you are in that camp, you are likely asking, “Where can I legally pay less tax?
+If you’re in that camp, you’re likely asking yourself: ‘Where can I legally pay less tax?

-What countries are welcoming to people who want to internationalize and establish a home without paying high taxes on their properties?”
+What countries are welcoming to people like me who want to internationalise and establish a home without paying high taxes on their properties?’

-Unfortunately, almost since the beginning of time, many governments have taken the attitude of “the higher the taxes, the better”— including property taxes.
+Unfortunately, since almost the dawn of civil society, many governments have taken the attitude of ‘the higher the taxes, the better’, regardless of whether they are income or property taxes.

 But not all countries have this attitude.

-Many realize the value that investors and entrepreneurs can bring to their economy with their capital, skills, and work ethic; and so they create an atmosphere that favors investment and business to attract those very people.
-One such perk is to have no property taxes within their borders.
+More enlightened governments realise the value investors and entrepreneurs bring to an economy with their capital, skills and work ethic.
+So, they create an atmosphere that rewards investment and business acumen to attract those very people, offering perks such as no property taxes within their borders.

-This is just one of the many reasons we discuss diversifying your talents and your assets around the world.
-It is at the heart of our mantra to “Go where you’re treated best.”
+This is just one of the many reasons we discuss diversifying talents and assets worldwide.
+That approach is at the heart of our mantra to, ‘go where you’re treated best.’

-Yes, there are governments that will tax you for property that you already own and will continue to do so until the end of time, but there are also countries with no property taxes where you not only own, truly own, your property but where foreign investment is welcome.
+Sure, there are governments that will tax you for property you already own and will continue to do so until the end of time, but there are also countries with zero property taxes where you not only own – truly own – your property but where foreign investment is welcome.

-As far back as Egypt, Babylon, and Persia, countries have used property taxes to collect money from the well-off.
-Since the vast majority of the population was poor, governments were able to demand money from the wealthiest landowners based on the productivity of their land.
+As far back as ancient Egypt, Babylon and Persia, countries have used property taxes to collect money from the wealthy.
+Since the majority of their populations were poor, those governments demanded money from the wealthiest landowners based on the productivity of their land.

 Had a great harvest?
 The local tax collector would happily take his piece of the action.
-And since tax assessors and tax collectors were one and the same, landowners had little choice but to hand over part of their well-earned bounty to the tax authorities.
+Since tax assessors and tax collectors were normally one and the same, landowners had little choice but to hand over part of their hard-earned bounty to the tax authorities.

 In ancient Egypt, for example, taxes were levied against a land’s production of grain, as well as cattle output and oil.
-While very few members of the population were literate, some of those who were, took up jobs as scribes and devised one of the earliest tricks known to government: keeping records of who owned what property for the express purpose of taxing it.
+Though much of the population was illiterate, there were enough willing scribes around to devise one of the earliest tricks known to government tax collectors – keeping records of who owned which property for the express purpose of taxing it.

-In exchange for scribes serving as assistants in tax collection, their efforts were often rewarded by being allowed to live whenever the king or pharaoh died.
-So valued were their efforts that they were the only members of the royal court not buried with the pharaoh.
+These tax scribes were among the most important members of these societies.
+In exchange for their key role in tax collection, their efforts were often rewarded by being allowed to live whenever the king or pharaoh died.
+Yes, you read that correctly – so valued were the scribes’ efforts that they were the only members of the royal court not buried with the pharaoh.
 That’s how much the government wanted to skim cash from property owners.

 In the United States, some homeowners pay five-figure sums every year to live in modest homes in places like New York and Southern California.